amitsaha/amitsaha.github.io/content/what-is-my-program-doing-after-i-run-it-linux.md

-Title: What is your program doing on Linux?
+Title: What is my program doing on Linux?
 Date: 2018-06-19
 Category: software
 Status: Draft